egXcoder/Study-Repository/redis/parts/redis_stream.md

+## Redis Stream

 A Redis Stream is an append-only log where you add messages, and consumers can read them at their own pace.

 Example stream name: "mystream"

 When you add messages, each gets a unique ID.

-- [Basic Usage]
-    - `XADD mystream * user_id 123 action "login"` add a message
+- `XADD mystream * user_id 123 action "login"` add a message to stream
-        - xadd .. add a message
-        - mystream .. stream name
     - * auto generate unique id (instead you can put your unique id manually but rarely  used)
     - each message is key value pair message = {"user_id":123,"action":"login"}
     - this command will return output of unique id of message = 1696512367893-0

 - `XREAD BLOCK 0 STREAMS mystream $` block untill message arrive, once message arrive it returns
     - xread .. read message
     - block 0 .. block forever ... (block 5000 block for 5 seconds)
     - STREAMS mystream .. listen on this stream (can be multiple streams as well)
     - $ after now (it can be 1696512323123-0 then its after this id)

 - `XREAD STREAMS mystream 1696512360000-0` .. read messages >= 1696512360000-0 with no blocking, so read them now

 - `XRANGE mystream - +` read all messages from start to finish
     - read from stream in range XRANGE <stream> <start-id> <end-id>
     - (-) the earlies possible id
     - (+) the latest possible id
     - its dangerouse if stream has many messages

 - `XRANGE mystream - + COUNT 100` get only 100 then we are safe

 - `XREVRANGE mystream + - COUNT 100` .. latest 100 message .. read messages in reverse order from newest to oldest

 - `XRANGE mystream 1696512355000-0 +` .. from id till latest
 - `XRANGE mystream 1696512355000-0 1696512360000-0` .. from id to id
 - `XRANGE mystream 1696512423123-0 1696512423123-0` .. read a specific message id

 - [Message Queue]
     - Idea: